 NCRA wanted to better understand that impact of COVID-19 on hospital-based cancer registrars and registries.
 To that end, NCRA distributed an online survey in May 2020 and received a 55 percent response rate from “lead” cancer registrars.
 Read the Report on NCRA’s COVID-19 Survey.

-NCRA has received several requests for a fact sheet on cancer registries and the work of cancer registrars to share with human resources departments outlining the work of CTRs and their importance.
-Download Summary PDF.
+NCRA’s fact sheet on cancer registries and the work of cancer registrars can be shared with human resources departments to outline the work of registrars and the value of the Oncology Data Specialist (ODS) credential.
+Download the HR Fact Sheet.

 The study provides central cancer registries with national workload and time management data they can use to compare to their own registry.
 The comparisons can help inform decision-making about staff size and configuration.
 In addition, the findings provide central cancer registry administrators with the data needed to advocate, plan, and budget for their cancer registry programs.
 Download Summary PDF.